dwrobel/flatcam/README.md

 =================================================

+16.02.2019

+- added the 'Save' menu entry to the Project context menu, for CNCJob: it will export the GCode.

 15.02.2019

 - rearranged the File and Edit menu's and added some explanatory tooltips on certain menu items that could be seen as cryptic